 Direct Service Music Therapy

 Music therapy typically takes place weekly at the Music Therapy Connections studio.
-Sessions last 30 minutes.
-Prior to beginning music therapy treatment, I like to talk with parents/family members and get a sense of the goals I will be addressing with the student.
-At this time, the parent (and student) can fill me in on music preferences and favorite activities so that our time together is as effective and enjoyable as possible.
-Each therapy session is tailored for the student’s (or group’s) individual needs and unique abilities.
+Sessions are 30, 45 or 60 minutes in length.
+Prior to beginning music therapy treatment, we talk with parents or caregivers to get a better understanding of the goals we will be addressing with the client.
+At this time, the caregiver (and client) can share music preferences and favorite activities so that our time together is as effective and enjoyable as possible.
+Each therapy session is tailored to the client’s (or group’s) specific needs and unique abilities.

 Consultative Music Therapy

 Music Therapy Connections now offers consultative services to clients all over the United States.
-Music therapy consultation provides strategies, resources, music and materials to teachers, parents, therapists and others who work with children or young adults who can benefit from music therapy.
-Consultative services are based on the student’s or classroom’s unique needs, and are personalized to address the goals and objectives being addressed at school and/or home.
+Music therapy consultation consists of strategies, resources, music and materials to teachers, parents, therapists and others who work with children or young adults who can benefit from music therapy.
+Consultative services are based on the unique needs, and are personalized to address the goals and objectives being addressed in other environments.